theupdateframework/specification/tuf-spec.md

  + **3.1.2 Metadata files**

    The filenames and directory structure of repository metadata are strictly defined.
+All metadata filenames will have an extension based on the metaformat, for example json metadata files would have an EXT of json.
    The following are the metadata files of top-level roles relative to the base URL of metadata available from a given repository mirror.

-    /root.json
+    /root.EXT

          Signed by the root keys; specifies trusted keys for the other top-level roles.

-    /snapshot.json
+    /snapshot.EXT

          Signed by the snapshot role's keys.
-Lists the version numbers of all target metadata files: the top-level targets.json and all delegated roles.
+Lists the version numbers of all target metadata files: the top-level targets.EXT and all delegated roles.

-    /targets.json
+    /targets.EXT

          Signed by the target role's keys.
 Lists hashes and sizes of target files.
 Specifies delegation information and trusted keys for delegated target roles.

-    /timestamp.json
+    /timestamp.EXT

          Signed by the timestamp role's keys.
 Lists hash(es), size, and version number of the snapshot file.
 This is the first and potentially only file that needs to be downloaded when clients poll for the existence of updates.

-    /mirrors.json (optional)
+    /mirrors.EXT (optional)

          Signed by the mirrors role's keys.
 Lists information about available mirrors and the content available from each mirror.